mdmirajhossansajid/Vehicle-Tracking-System-Embedded-Project-/Firebase/database-structure.md

 # ☁️ Firebase Realtime Database Structure

-This document describes the Firebase Realtime Database structure used by the **Vehicle Tracking System**.
+This document describes the Firebase Realtime Database structure implemented by the ESP32 firmware.

-The ESP32 sends GPS information to Firebase through Wi-Fi using the **Firebase Realtime Database**.
+The ESP32 collects GPS data, displays the information on an SH1106 OLED, and uploads tracking data to Firebase Realtime Database over Wi-Fi.

 ---

 ## 🌳 Database Structure

-The database contains three main sections:
+The firmware writes data to exactly three locations:

 ```text
 /